-18 Asked about Line Item #01-08-8322-0 Maintenance-Grounds; specifically costs associated with the

-19 fields, and whether revenue generated by the users go towards covering costs, Assistant Town

-20 Manager/Finance Director Micali noted the Parks and Recreation Department does receive some is up is to provide for additional parking.
+Asked about Line Item #01-08-8322-0 Maintenance-Grounds; specifically costs associated with the fields, and whether revenue generated by the users go towards covering costs, Assistant Town Manager/Finance Director Micali noted the Parks and Recreation Department does receive some revenue when the fields are used for tournaments.
+Most of that revenue is identified in that department.
+What the Highway department is responsible for is ensuring nets up.
+The reason the net is up is to provide for additional parking.
 In addition to the men's softball, there are a few soccer fields.
 The desire is to get as many cars as possible into the parking lot and off Amherst Road.